 (Governance and Accountability in Local Council in England and Wales: a Practitioner’s Guide.)

-Along with other local councils, Much Wenlock Town Council is required to submit an Annual Return to an Audit Commission-appointed external auditor which:
+Along with other local councils, Much Wenlock Town Council is required to submit an Annual Return to an appointed external auditor which:

 (a) reports the annual accounts as approved by the Council

 (b) certifies that the Council has discharged its statutory duties in relation to its financial affairs

 (c) records that the external auditor has fulfilled his/her statutory responsibility